-To ensure timing is not creating a barrier for some people, it

-Web content that includes timing can be paused or have its time is important to provide a way to extend the time or stop timing completely.
+To ensure timing is not creating a barrier for some people, it is important to provide a way to extend the time or stop timing completely.

 For a slideshow, when the slides are in focus, auto-rotating slides might be disabled in favour of a next or previous button that is pressed manually when a user is ready to proceed to the next slide.